 Do you offer other calculator plugins?

 Yes.
 I’m offering a “Plus” version of this plugin on my website.
 It is free for a limited time.
 There will be other calculators available shortly as well.
 And here is my widgets and plugin page where you’ll find other free plugins as well as some “plus” versions which are free for a limited time only.

 I like your plugin and I’d like to contribute something but I notice you don’t have a link for contributions, why not?

 Thank you.
 That’s very kind of you.
 Actually, you can contribute, and it won’t cost you a cent.
-Please stop by my ad free website and check it out.
+Please stop by my website and check it out.
 In addition to providing some very advanced calculators, I think that I’m the only one that provides free support via a public forum.
 Take a look, and if you like what you see, please spread the word.
 That’s better than any monetary compensation.

 Contributors & Developers